jamashita/anden/README.md

 ### (abstract) `entity.getIdentifier(): I`

-Returns the identifier.
+Return the identifier.
 It is used in the `entity.equals(other: unknown): boolean`.

 ### (override) `entity.equals(other: unknown): boolean`

-Returns `true` if the identifier of this object is the same as the identifier of `other`.
+Return `true` if the identifier of this object is the same as the identifier of `other`.
 This method should not be overridden.

 ## ValueObject